Gonzalo Queipo de Llano: Post-war isolation

 At the war's end in May 1939, Franco promoted him to lieutenant general.
 He asked for, but did not receive, the gran cruz laureada de San Fernando, Spain's highest military honour, but the city of Valladolid was given the award, not his base of Seville.
 On 20 July, he criticised Franco, who duly removed him as chief of the Carabineros and the 2.ª División Orgánica, splitting up the latter for security.
 His late expression of support for Franco curried no favour.
 Franco posted him to Italy, making him 'president' of a Misión Militar Especial, a role with little purpose, and then as an attaché.
 General José Enrique Varela, the Minister of the Army, awarded him la Medalla Militar for his Civil War role, but he repeated his request for the San Fernando cross and asked to leave his post for health reasons.
 He was eventually allowed to visit his daughter in 1941 before her emigration to Argentina and was allowed two months' medical leave in Madrid in January 1942.
 There, his snipes at Franco and the Falange were monitored - Varela sent him back to Italy.
 A medical certificate proved his poor health; he was allowed back in June but a decree forced his residence in Málaga, relieved of all posts.
 In 1943, he was transferred to the army reserves but not appointed to Franco's Cortes Españolas like other former generals.
 Significantly, he didn't support the restoration of the monarchy.
 Franco finally gave him the San Fernando cross but only for the first nine days of the Civil War.

 In April 1950, Franco made him marqués de Queipo de Llano; his response contained a barb about its perceived value for his heirs.
 In March 1951, he died in his farmhouse in Garmbogaz, Camas, Seville after months of deteriorating health.
 His remains were placed in la basílica de la Macarena and its brotherhood made him an honorary member posthumously for supporting building work on the basilica.

 Legacy

 In 2008, judge Baltasar Garzón of the Audiencia Nacional (National Court) formally accused him [and his contemporaries] of illegal detention and crimes against humanity.
 In 2009, the Macarena brotherhood removed Civil War references from his tomb, replacing them with "brother".
 In November 2022, according to la Ley 20/2022 de Memoria Democrática (Law of Democratic Memory), his remains and those of his wife and his "right hand man" - Francisco Bohórquez Vecina - were disinterred by the brotherhood, cremated at Alcalá de Guadaíra and the remains returned to the families.

 In the media

-The historical podcast In Search of Lost Crime made an episode on Quiepo de Llano's execution of Andalusian nationalist Blas Infante and Quiepo de Llano's complicated relationship with Francisco Franco.
+The historical podcast In Search of Lost Crime made an episode on Queipo de Llano's execution of Andalusian nationalist Blas Infante and Queipo de Llano's complicated relationship with Francisco Franco.